FransFaase/altstage0/README.md

 The first step is that I wrote [`hex0_1.c`](hex0_1.c), a simple implementation of hex0 in C.

-## Building some of stage0 programs
+## Building some of the stage0 programs

 Next, I decided to build some of the first programs from stage0.
 For this I wrote a simple bash script, called [`build.sh`](build.sh).
 It requires a BrainFuck compiler with the name